frictionlessdata/tabulator-py/README.md

 Here described only breaking and the most important changes.
 The full changelog and documentation for all released versions could be found in nicely formatted [commit history](https://github.com/frictionlessdata/tabulator-py/commits/master).

+### v1.4

+Improved behaviour:
+- updated encoding name to a canonical form

 ### v1.3

 New API added: